 Pancreatic cancer kills approximately 40,000 people each year.
 It is also one of the most deadly of all types of cancer.
-Further, recent studies show that some incretin diabetes drugs including Januvia and Janumet may cause an increased risk of pancreatic cancer.
+Further, recent studies show that Januvia and other incretin diabetes drugs may cause an increased risk of pancreatic cancer.
 People on these drugs need to be aware of this cancer health risk.
-For information on Januvia Pancreatic Cancer Lawsuits, Janumet Pancreatic Cancer Lawsuits, or another Incretin Diabetic Drug Pancreatic Cancer Lawsuit, please feel free to contact Januvia Pancreatic Cancer Lawyer, Januvia Cancer Lawyer, and Januvia Pancreas Cancer Lawyer Jason Coomer a Texas lawyer, or use our online submission form.
+For information on Januvia Pancreatic Cancer Lawsuits, please feel free to contact Januvia Pancreatic Cancer Lawyer Jason Coomer a Texas lawyer, or use our online submission form.

 Report Incretin Drug Adverse Events to the FDA

 The FDA regulates health problems caused by medications.
 For this reason, please report incidents of pancreatic cancer related to incretin drugs.
 More specifically, if you take incretin drugs and receive pancreatic cancer diagnosis, report it to the FDA.
 Further, if you have lost a loved one from pancreatic cancer and they were taking an incretin drug, please report this to the FDA.

 The Diabetes Drug Market Rakes In Over $40 Billion Each Year and Growing Rapidly